murkl/arch-os/docs/README.md

 <h1>Arch OS</h1>

-<p><strong>A minimal and robust Arch Linux base — a text console or a GNOME desktop — with an Installer and a Recovery on one bootable image.</strong></p>
+<p><strong>A minimal and robust Arch Linux base, as a text console or a GNOME desktop, with an Installer and a Recovery on one bootable image.</strong></p>

 <p>
   <img src="https://img.shields.io/github/v/release/murkl/arch-os?style=for-the-badge&label=RELEASE&color=1793d1" alt="">